 Now that we’ve slowed down our bodies, let’s steady our breath.
 When we steady our breath, we steady our mind and find greater stability amidst the change.
-My favorite breathing practice to calm the breath and the nervous system is Sama Vritti Pranayama, or equal length breathing where we simply match the length of our inhale and exhale.
+My favorite breathing practice to calm the breath and the nervous system is Sama Vritti Pranayama, or equal-length breathing where we simply match the length of our inhale and exhale.
 To practice, find a comfortable seated position.
 Take your awareness to your breath.
 Begin to breathe in for a count of 4.
 Pause briefly at the end of your inhale, and then exhale for a count of 4.
 Pause briefly at the end of your exhale, and then begin again with another round by inhaling for a count of 4.
 Practice 3-5 rounds; you may increase the number of rounds as you gain greater comfort with the practice.

 We can ground our energy even further by adding a simple mantra, or sound vibration, to our breathing.
 The mantra is So Hum, which means “I am That” – I am That which is the Universe and That which is the Universe is me.
 “So” is the subtle sound vibration that is naturally created with our inhale, and “Hum” is the vibration created with our exhale.
 By silently repeating this mantra, we strengthen our connection to the vast and loving Universe that is always supporting and guiding us.

-by Sheetal Ajmani
+- Guest Blog Written by Sheetal Ajmani